 Many European and Asian business cultures lead with features of a product, whereas the American market wants to know about the benefits of that product and the emotional connection that can be made to it.

-First, let’s take a look at the “by whom or what” question.
+First, let’s take a look at the “who” and “what” questions.
 Currently, there are three basic ways to translate:

 - Machine translation (MT) (e.g. – Google Translate, Amazon Translate).
 This is the lowest cost option and easiest to deploy.
 But it comes with a host of downsides, most notably nuance, technical language/terminology and colloquialisms.
 If you operate in a highly regulated space and have technical content on your website, you run the risk of sending the wrong message – literally.
 MT also can’t translate infographics or video.
 It can also mess up spacing, making pages look terrible.

 So, now it’s time to start translating, right?
 Not so fast.
 Best practices dictate starting with the minimum viable content (MVC), which ensures the brand message and key terms are consistent across markets.
 A translation management services vendor often guides this process, but if you’re going to be driving your website localization in-house, here are the steps you should follow:

 - Look at English content first.

-- Create a glossary of key terms, technical terms and other industry specific expression.
+- Create a glossary of key terms, technical terms and other industry-specific expressions.

 - Translate the glossary into each language, using your native-speaking people for feedback/preference of terms if a phrase could be translated multiple ways.